 - The results of the new PAS screening will be shared with the appropriate DHS staff members for oversight and review.

-- All agency personnel who perform Level I and Level II PAS assessments and sign the forms documenting these activities must be Qualified Intellectual Disabilities Professionals (QIDPs) who have completed an initial DHS-approved 40-hour minimum training program, who obtain 12 hours of approved and documented continuing education credits each state fiscal year after the state fiscal year training is completed, and who are listed on the DHS, Division of Developmental Disabilities' QIDP database.
+- All agency personnel who perform Level I and Level II PAS assessments and sign the forms documenting these activities must be Qualified Intellectual Disabilities Professionals (QIDPs) who have completed an initial DHS-approved 40-hour minimum training program, who obtain 12 hours of approved and documented continuing education credits each state fiscal year after the state fiscal year training is completed, and who are listed on the DHS/DDD's QIDP database.
 Credentialing for agency QIDPs is maintained through DDD.

-- Questions regarding the oversight of PAS determinations described in Section 070.00 may be directed to the DDD Region Staff serving the geographic area in which the PAS agency is located.
+- Questions regarding the oversight of PAS determinations described in Section 070.00 may be directed to the DDD Region Staff serving the geographic area in which the ISC agency is located.